How to Kill and get rid of SUBTERRANEAN Termites ON CONCRETE SLAB?

 - Waste of chemical and less efficiency

-NOW HOW TO EXTERMINATE TERMITES WITH THE MABI SYSTEM?
+HOW TO KILL TERMITES WITH THE MABI SYSTEM?

-Neat treatment with no time-consuming cleaning after injection
+Neat subterranean termite treatment with no time-consuming cleaning after injection

-Quick with no need of patching with a replenish system
+Quick with no need of patching the concrete slab with a replenish system

 CONCRETE SLAB TREATMENT: